 Why Safe, Natural Toothpaste Matters

-Choosing a non-toxic toothpaste is important for both adults and kids.
+Choosing a non-toxic, natural toothpaste is important for both adults and kids.
 Because we use toothpaste multiples times a day, we have frequent exposure to the ingredients.

 Also, toothpaste ingredients can be absorbed into the body through the lining of our mouths.
 And little kids, of course, end up swallowing more toothpaste than they spit out.
 (Can you blame them?
 Kids’ toothpastes come in flavors like bubble gum and strawberry!)